 - The significance of the proposed project and a sound plan for conducting the project.

 - The potential of a publishable report presentation at a professional meeting, creative work, or other activities appropriate to the discipline.

 - The appropriateness of the budget justification.

 - Adherence to format and content requirements.

-The members of the review committee will rank all proposals and forward their recommendations for funding to the Assistant Provost of Graduate Education and Research, who will announce the awards.
+The members of the review committee will rank all proposals and forward their recommendations for funding to the Dean of Graduate Education and Research, who will announce the awards.
 The grant funds will be under the supervision of the department of the faculty advisor.